survivejs/site/pages/blog/131-redux-zero-interview.md

 ## How does _Redux Zero_ work?

-It's very simple.
+It's simple.

 First, create a store.
-This is where your application state will live:
+The application state will live here:

 ```javascript
 import { createStore } from 'redux-zero';